CJL1nk/Programming-for-Beginners/README.md

 Next, we'll need an IDE, which is a little code area that'll help us edit, make, manage, and run our code and files.
 If you want something Python specific, you can use [PyCharm](https://www.jetbrains.com/pycharm/download/), however I recommend [Visual Studio Code](https://code.visualstudio.com/) as it's universal, fast, and really easy to use

+Before we get started, keep in mind that this is more of a learning guide than a tutorial itself.
+There'll still be a good amount of mini lessons I'll teach and whatnot, especially in the first few lessons, however this is mostly meant to be self-paced and taught.
+Don't let that turn you away though, as the resources and information you find here is more valuable than you'll likely find anywhere else.

 ### ----- What to learn (Ordered) -----
 - Basic programming functions like printing, performing operations on numbers, user input
 - If/Else statements